Date of Degree

 Copyright 2012 Cecilia Titiek Murniati

 Murniati, Cecilia Titiek.
-"Career advancement of women senior academic administrators in Indonesia: supports and challenges." dissertation, University of Iowa, 2012.
+"Career advancement of women senior academic administrators in Indonesia: supports and challenges."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.